SpaceX launches 2nd crew, regular station crew flights begin

 With COVID-19 still surging, NASA continued the safety precautions put in place for SpaceX’s crew launch in May.
 The astronauts went into quarantine with their families in October.
 All launch personnel wore masks, and the number of guests at Kennedy was limited.
 Even the two astronauts on the first SpaceX crew flight stayed behind at Johnson Space Center in Houston.

-Vice President Mike Pence, chairman of the National Space Council, traveled from Washington and joined NASA Administrator Jim Bridenstine to watch the launch.
+Vice President Mike Pence, chairman of the National Space Council, joined NASA Administrator Jim Bridenstine to watch the launch.

 “I didn’t start breathing until about a minute after it took off,” Pence said during a stop at SpaceX Launch Control to congratulate the workers.